Nonvenomous Marine Animals in ICD-10-CM and External Cause Codes

-Now that we know this, let’s locate and verify the correct external cause code for the scenario above.
+Now that we know this information, let’s locate and verify the correct external cause code for the scenario above.

 To locate the correct code, go to the External Causes Index and look up Contact (accidental)/with/marine/animal W56.89.
 When we go to the Tabular, there are three codes to choose from:

 - W56.89XA Other contact with other nonvenomous marine animals, initial encounter

 - W56.89XD Other contact with other nonvenomous marine animals, subsequent encounter

 - W56.89XS Other contact with other nonvenomous marine animals, sequela

 Since the diver was taken to the hospital following the incident and was receiving active treatment, the appropriate 7th character is “A”.

 So our code is:

 W56.89XA, Other contact with other nonvenomous marine animals, initial encounter

 If you or someone you know is ever bitten by, struck by, or has other contact with a nonvenomous marine animal (other than an orca and humpback), you can rest easy knowing there are codes for those as well: